 Driscoll’s graphite drawings reference still frames of an eruption of Anak Krakatau in Indonesia’s Sunda Strait.

 The volcanic eruption is a violent act.
 In these drawings, the eruption is prolonged in an effort to create a greater understanding of its movement.
 Each drawing is created through graphite rubbings of small circles.
 This repetitive mark accumulates and then reveals the structure within the column of ash.
-It is through this sequence of images that the minute structural changes of the column become noticeable.
+It is through this online slots real money no deposit bonus sequence of images that the minute structural changes of the column become noticeable.
 Time is expanded in order to focus our attention on small moments within monumental events.

 Artist Bio: Angela Driscoll is a visual artist who explores time and narrative while creating visual and audio work from collected data.
 Her body of work includes artist books, drawings, installations, video, and sound.
 Angela received her MFA from The University of the Arts in Philadelphia in Book Arts and Printmaking, and she currently teaches at Loyola University.